 Available online via live-stream, The Nature Conservancy and Detroit Public Television will present a panel of experts and video segments to explore these challenges and the solutions facing our feathered friends.

-The program will live-stream on GreatLakesNow.org on Tuesday, May 6th from 1 – 2 p.m.
-EST. You can also watch the live-stream here…
+The program aired on GreatLakesNow.org on Tuesday, May 6th from 1 – 2 p.m.
+EST. You can watch it here…

 Here’s a link to a web piece about our new research project using NASA radar to study bird migration patterns.
 It’s for a NASA educational website about space and Earth science targeted at upper elementary school students.